jayljohnson/critical-path-finder/README.md

+# Usage

+1. Clone the package into a local directory
+1. Run as a script.
+Options:
+   1. Using the provided sample inputs with `python critical_path.py`
+   2. Or pass in paths to your own input and output locations using `python critical_path.py -g input/sample_graph.dot -w input/sample_weights.csv -i ../target`
+1. View the output image of the graph

+## Generating a dotviz graph .dot file
+1. Airflow cli:  `airflow dags show <DAG_ID> –save output.dot`

 # Features

+## Inputs
-1. Read a dotviz file into a networx directed acyclic graph representing a graph of tasks
+1. Read a graph of tasks from a dotviz file
-    1. Add the airflow cli command to get the dotviz output
 1. Read a csv input containing the list tasks with their execution time

+## Arguments
+* -g: path to the graph .dot file
+* -f: path to the node weight mapping in csv format
+* -i: path to where the graph image is saved in png format

+## Outputs
-1. Return the critical path nodes the graph, using the execution time as the edge weights
+1. Return the critical path nodes the graph, using the execution time as the edge weights of the graph
-1. Assign a color to the critical path edges
-1. Return an image of the graph with the critical path highlighted
+1. Save an image of the graph with the critical path highlighted

 # Backlog
 1. Layout the graph in left-to-right format, so that edge arrows are always directed towards the right